fabiohecht/kafka-bookstore-tutorial/README.md

 #### Mocked Components

-The following components do not actually exist.
-The events that would be produced by them are mocked by a Java producer.
+The following components have events mocked by a Java producer, which we will run as part of this tutorial.

 ##### Microservices logs